bradymholt/vscode-pgFormatter/RELEASING.md

-- Bump version in package.json
-- Add entry in `CHANGELOG.md`.
-- Commit changes
-- Run `npm install -g vsce`
+Run the "Publish" GitHub workflow to release a new version to Visual Studio Marketplace.

-- If a Personal Access Token needs to be configured go to Azure DevOps > User Settings > Personal access tokens and create a token with "Marketplace" permissions.
+If a Marketplace Personal Access Token needs to be configured, follow the instructions here: https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token.
-- Run `npm run vscode:publish`